Application Dates & Requirements

 - The Statement of Purpose will be uploaded to your application in the Documents section of the application.
 Students should complete and upload the Statement of Purpose before submitting the online application.

-- The resume should include any relevant work experience; community and/or professional activities; any honors, distinctions, prizes, or scholarships you have received; publications, theses, scientific or literary articles; and any other creative work which could be used to support your application.
+- The resume should include any relevant work and/or research experience; community and/or professional activities; any honors, distinctions, prizes, or scholarships you have received; publications, theses, scientific or literary articles; and any other creative work which could be used to support your application.

 - The resume will be uploaded to your application in the Documents section of the application.
 Students should complete and upload their resume before submitting the online application.

 - Applicants will upload a scanned copy of the transcript from each college or university attended.